How video layouts work

-You can flexibly configure how participants' video windows will be arranged.
-This feature is available both during a TrueConf conference and before its start.
-To help you find the most convenient video layout option, let us take a closer look at how a layout is formed and what types of video windows can be included.
+You can flexibly adjust the placement of participant video windows both during the conference TrueConf and before it starts.
+To assist you in selecting the most convenient video layout, we will delve into how it is formed and the types of video windows that can be included.

 There can be three types of video layouts: